ShehanLiyanaarachchi/ShehanLiyanaarachchi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on mobile app development.
+- 🔭 I’m currently working on mobile app development and quality assurance.
 - 🌱 I’m currently learning Web and Mobile Application Development (Bachelor of Web and Mobile Application Development.)
 - 👯 I’m looking to collaborate on flutter projects.
 - 📫 Reach me on LinkedIn.